City centre recovery

 Activations to encourage visitation

-Building off successful programmes such as Changing Lanes and the appeal of Whale Tales, additional public artwork will be installed throughout the city centre to add vibrancy and offer a new way to explore the area.
+Building off successful programmes such as Changing Lanes and the appeal of Whale Tales, additional public artwork were installed throughout the city centre to add vibrancy and offer a new way to explore the area.

 The move to Orange saw a big effort from Heart of the City and others to reconnect workers to public spaces, local businesses and each other as they rediscovered the benefits of being back in the office.
 We handed out hundreds of free coffee and lunch vouchers and Auckland Council is hosting free lunchtime concerts, while corporates such as Precinct Properties are welcoming their teams back in a variety of ways.
 Read more here.

-As we move into Autumn, new installations will take centre stage in all manner of places (such as light poles, trees, public and commercial places – you name it!) bringing renewed energy and vibrancy to our streets day and night.
-This initiative will be supported by a marketing campaign encouraging Aucklanders to re-engage with their city centre.
-The campaign is now live.
+As we moved into Autumn, new installations took centre stage in all manner of places (such as light poles, trees, public and commercial places – you name it!) bringing renewed energy and vibrancy to our streets day and night.
+This initiative was supported by a marketing campaign encouraging Aucklanders to re-engage with their city centre.
+See the showcase here.

 Keep up to date with our 2022 Events in Auckland's City Centre calendar.